Open Fidelity describes a new way of thinking about faithfulness in sexual relationships – a way that doesn’t assume that faithfulness means monogamy.

 It isn’t easy, but it is possible and it can be wonderfully rewarding.

-Please note that Anna is not currently working on the Open Fidelity project, but this website is remaining online in the hope that it is helpful to some.
+Please note that no one is not currently working on the Open Fidelity project, but this website is remaining online in the hope that it is helpful to some.